GabJen/advice-generator/README.md

 ### What I learned

-During this project, I was able to apply my basic knowledge of APIs, which I had acquired through online courses.
-I got a better understanding of how the `fetch()` command works - which is often used to search for URLs in the browser - and was able to use it in this project.
+During this project, I was able to apply my basic knowledge about API requests, which I had acquired through online courses.
+I got a better understanding of how the `fetch()` command works - which is often used to take data from an URL - and was able to use it in this project.

 ```javascript
 fetch(url)